What is Christian Foundations?

 Just get in touch with who runs the course.

-The summer term begins on Monday 13th May and ends on 15th July, with a break for the bank holiday on 27th May.
+The autumn term begins on Monday 30th September and ends on 2nd December, with a break on 28th October for half term.